graphbig/GraphBIG-Doc/advanced/Dataset-import.md

 2. put the csv files in the same directory and use the path as the parameter for "--dataset" argument.
 If your dataset doesn't have vertex list, enable the "EDGES=1" compile flag.
 3. if your dataset files are not using "|" as separator, specify your separator in the argument "--separator".
 4. make sure that in the edge file, source vertex is in column 0 and destination vertex is in column 1.
 5. GPU workloads need a compact dataset format.
-GraphBIG provides a tool (csr\_bench/tool\_genCSR) that can generator the required data from standard CSV format.
+GraphBIG provides a tool (csr\_bench/tool\_genCSR) that can generator the required data from standard CSV format (previously mentioned edge.csv and/or vertex.csv).